Ranch and Outdoor Expeditions Your Boy Will Love

 Here, young boys ride horses to a lake or creek to fish, accompanied by experienced staff who teach them important survival skills.
 With safety as the #1 factor in outdoor learning, we train boys to leave no trace behind at campsites or trails, and we always avoid camping trips in bad weather or other dangerous conditions.

-Working together to survive while camping in the wild terrain of Wyoming for 3-4 days, troubled boys begin to build trusting relationships with staff and each other.
-Back at base camp, routine tasks like gathering eggs, working with horses and chopping wood for indoor cabin fireplaces lets boys consider their place and purpose in the world.
+Working together to survive while camping, troubled boys begin to build trusting relationships with staff and each other.
+Back at base camp, routine tasks like gathering eggs, working with horses, and chopping wood for indoor cabin fireplaces let boys consider their place and purpose in the world.
 And as the healing power of the great outdoors unlocks memories of trauma, and brokenness, mentors encourage each troubled boy to see who he can become the man God created him to be!

 Young troubled boys learn academically in the Our Lady of the Rosary homeschool curriculum, accredited by NISAC, and study both on campus, and during expeditions.
 Boys also attend Roman Catholic church services nearby and take part in daily prayer sessions on campus.